-An Open Letter to my Novel
+An Open Letter to My Novel (+Why You Should Write Your Own)

 Have you ever written a letter to your work-in-progress before?
-Hear me out - I know it's crazy (and I feel like I'm always telling you to do crazy things but they're freaking helpful so go with me here).
+Hear me out—I know it's crazy, and I feel like I'm always telling you to do crazy things, but they're freaking helpful so go with me here.

 (There's lots of wonderful parts too, don't worry.
 We're just not talking about those ones today).